mostrovski/digitaliseme/README.md

     to be sure.
 13. Make sure to modify `.htaccess` in the root of your application directory and/or `config.php` under */config/* to reflect changes in these cases:
-    - you renamed the application folder from step 1;
+    - you renamed the application folder from step 1 to anything other than *digitaliseme*;
     - you moved the contents of the application folder to *htdocs* instead of moving the whole folder on step 5;
     - you created the database with the name other than *digitaliseme* and/or